jamesturk/jellyfish/docs/phonetic.rst

 Phonetic Encoding
 =================

 These algorithms convert a string to a normalized phonetic encoding, converting a word to a representation of its pronunciation.
-Each algorithm takes a single string and returns a coded representation.
+Each takes a single string and returns a coded representation.

 American Soundex
 ----------------

-.. py:function:: jellyfish.soundex(s)
+.. py:function:: soundex(s)

     Calculate the American Soundex of the string s.